-- Landing page: CI / Colors / Text
+- landing page: CI / Colors / Text

 - Link a form for your customer to complete.
 In the video, click on the form yourself and explain how to fill in each point.

-- Landing page: Target group / Content
+- Landing page: Target group / content

 - Also work with a form here and explain the content.
 You could also use worksheets and show examples of good target groups.

-- Landing page: Expectations
+- Landing page: Expectation

 - Explain how the cooperation will work, what the emotional journey of the customer is, how the communication works, and when you are, or are not, available.
 You can also reason that phone calls are by appointment only so you can concentrate fully and achieve the best possible results for the customer.
 You'll be surprised by how many people are happy with this approach.

-- Landing page: Add to Business Manager
+- Landing Page: Add to Business Manger

 - Show how to add your agency to the Facebook Business Manager and, if necessary, how to set it up in the first place.